Bombay Dub Orchestra

-Bombay Dub Orchestra is the electronica/orchestral project of composers Garry Hughes and Andrew T. Mackay.
+Bombay Dub Orchestra is the electronica/orchestral project of UK based composers Garry Hughes and Andrew T. Mackay.
 Their self-titled debut album was released in 2006.

 They have performed at various film festivals around the world including Indian Film Festival of Los Angeles and Stuttgart's Bollywood and Beyond.

 Their third album, Tales From The Grand Bazaar (2013), was recorded in Kingston, Jamaica with Sly & Robbie, Istanbul, Turkey; Bombay, India; London & Rockfield Studios, UK, Los Angeles, and New York.